ericnanhu/react-booilerplate/README.md

-This is a SaaS boilerplate created using Next.js.
+This is a SaaS boilerplate created with React.js, Next.js, TypeScript and PostgreSQL.
 The boilerplate comes with:

 - A user sign in/sign up system, created with Auth.js.
 - A payment system, integrated with Stripe.